In this article you'll learn how you create your account and to set up your production workflow in a few easy clicks.

 4. Using your Material

-Upon completion of the ingest, you can start using your material for different purposes, virtually any type of workflow would like to execute is configurable and executable.
+Upon completion of the ingest, you can start using your material for different purposes.
+Virtually any type of workflow you would like to execute is configurable and executable.

 - Audio transcription, whereby audio is turned into timed text